-So, the Egyptian wall paintings are the oldest known images of swimmers, but there are also other places where it’s been discovered that people swam at an early date.
+The Egyptian wall paintings are the oldest known images of swimmers, but there is other proof that people swam at an early date.
 Paintings and mosaics have been found in Libya, Pompeii and Latin America.
-The Indian palace of Mohenjo-Daro, which was built approximately 2800 BC, contains a 100 x 200 foot pool presumed to have been used for swimming and bathing.
+The Indian palace of Mohenjo-Daro, which was built approximately 2800 BC, contains a 100’ x 200’ pool presumed to have been used for swimming and bathing.
 The Minoan palace in Knossos on Crete also had pools.
 What these findings have in common is that they may be associated with prosperity.

-Here we leave archeological swimming to move up to the Renaissance (approximately 1400–1600).
-The word renaissance comes from French and means “rebirth.”
-The Renaissance marked the end of the “dark” Middle Ages and constituted somewhat of a rebirth of the cultural heritage of Antiquity through a renewed interest in culture and science.
+Here we leave archeological swimming to move up to the Renaissance period (approximately 1400–1600 AD).
+The word “renaissance” comes from French and means “rebirth.”
+The Renaissance marked the end of the “dark” Middle Ages and constituted somewhat of a rebirth of the cultural heritage of antiquity through a renewed interest in culture and science.
 Leonardo da Vinci, one of the leading geniuses of the time, was fascinated with the ability to move smoothly in water.
-Among his many inventions we find a diving suit made out of pig skin and a floating device made out of the stomach of a cow.
+Among his many inventions we find a diving suit made out of pig skin and a floating device made out of a cow stomach.

 Apart from that, this time was also characterized by a lack of knowledge on how to swim.
 In Europe, Nikolaus Wynmann and Everard Digby wrote books on how to swim in order to reduce the number of drowning accidents.
-Digby, who taught at Cambridge, even claimed that humans could learn how to swim faster than fish if we were only to learn how to swim.
-His 1587 book depicts breaststroke, backstroke and freestyle, where Digby highlights breaststroke in particular, as it gives the swimmer the best overview.
+Digby, who taught at Cambridge, even claimed that humans could learn how to swim faster than fish.
+His 1587 book depicts breaststroke, backstroke and freestyle, and Digby highlights breaststroke in particular, as it gives the swimmer the best overview.
 At about the same time, Japanese emperor Go-Yozei decided that all school children should learn how to swim and face each other in competitions.

-The ability to swim increased gradually, and as a result the focus came to shift from swimming for survival to swimming in order to perform.
-The hero status assigned to Matthew Webb after having crossed the English Channel resulted in a boom for extreme swimming.
+The number of humans who could swim increased gradually, and as a result the focus shifted from swimming for survival to increasing swimming performance.
+The hero status assigned to Matthew Webb after he crossed the English Channel resulted in a boom for extreme swimming.

 Downtown Havana, Cuba, May 12, 1997.
 A blonde young woman was standing on the beach, overlooking the ocean.
 She was set for the challenge of her young life.
 Her body was covered in petroleum jelly from head to toe as she climbed into a strange cage attached to a boat.
 This was to protect her during the next two days of swimming, all the way until she reached American soil at the Florida Keys.

-When swimming for long distances in Swedish waters, the challenge tends to be coping with the cold water.
-We rarely have to worry about aggressive marine life.
-This, however, was exactly what Suzie Maroney had to worry about as she climbed into the cage.
+When swimming long distances in Swedish waters, the challenge is coping with the cold water—swimmers rarely have to worry about aggressive marine life.
+This, however, was exactly what Susie Maroney had to worry about as she climbed into the cage.
 Sharks may be quite intimidating at home in front of the TV, but imagine swimming next to one.

-The database Shark Attack Data has collected data for more than 100 years over incidents of people being attacked and injured by sharks.
-A search in the database shows us that people have been attacked by sharks more than 1,600 times around Cuba and along the east coast of the United States.
+The database Shark Attack Data has collected data for more than 100 years of incidents of people being attacked and injured by sharks.
+A search in the database shows that people have been attacked by sharks more than 1,600 times around Cuba and along the east coast of the United States.
 Out of these attacks, 158 had a fatal outcome.